Montezuma, Iowa: Attractions

-The development of Diamond Lake, Lake Ponderosa, and Lake Silverado add to the scenic beauty and recreational opportunities of the area.
+The development of Diamond Lake, Lake Ponderosa, and Lake Silverado add to the recreational options of the area.
 Green spaces and wildlife areas like Fox Forest offer hiking and equestrian trails, as well as observation of native vegetation and wildflowers.
-Nearby Fleming Woods State Preserve offers sanctuary to many species of other indigenous plant life and animals.
+Nearby Fleming Woods State Preserve offers sanctuary to several species of other indigenous plant life and animals.
 It is believed that Chief Poweshiek and other Native Americans once lived in these areas.